-Water features range in scale from small self-contained bubbling features costing perhaps a few hundred pounds, up to large complex pool features costing tens of thousands of pounds, with a whole spectrum inbetween.
+Water features range in scale from small self-contained bubbling features costing perhaps a few hundred pounds to install, up to large complex pool features costing tens of thousands of pounds, with a whole spectrum inbetween.

 In general, the more work required around the pool edge (expanses of paving, or carefully placed specimen rocks), and the more soil that needs to be moved, the more the feature will cost.
 Simple wildlife ponds without fish may require little or nothing in the way of pumps and filters, whereas large specialist koi pools can have intricate filter and plumbing systems costing as much as the rest of the pool.

-When it comes to running a pool, any given area of pond is likely to require as much attention as a similar area of planted garden i.e. it will benefit from a tidy and a trim of plants a couple of times a year, with a spot of weeding inbetween, topping up with water in the summer, and a more major clean/tidy perhaps every five to ten years.
+When it comes to running a pool, any given area of pond is likely to require as much attention as a similar area of planted garden.
+It will benefit from a tidy and a trim of the plants a couple of times a year, with a spot of weeding inbetween, topping up with water in the summer, and a more major clean/tidy perhaps every five to ten years.
 Keep out autumn leaves with a cover net to significantly reduce future maintenance.

 Running costs for fish

-Feeding a couple of dozen adult goldfish in an outdoor pond with a good quality pond pellet food might cost in the region of twenty pence per day - pondfish do not need to be fed during the winter. (see When and How should I feed my fish?)
+Feeding a couple of dozen adult goldfish in an outdoor pond with a good quality pond pellet food might cost in the region of twenty to thirty pence per day - pondfish do not need to be fed during the winter. (see When and How should I feed my fish?) www.watergardensolutions.co.uk

 Running costs for pumps

-Pond pumps have become more efficient over the past ten years, but a fair amount of power will always be required to move substantial volumes of water.
+Pond pumps have become much more efficient over the past twenty years, but a fair amount of power will always be required to move substantial volumes of water.

 As a guide, electric costs for:

-- A small spouting frog ornament --- 4p per day
+- A small spouting frog ornament --- 5p per day

-- The very smallest in-pond filter/UV system --- 7.5p per day
+- The very smallest in-pond filter/UV system --- 8.5p per day

 - as a general rule ....

-This is based on running the pump 24 hours per day, at a typical energy price of 15.4 pence per unit (including standing charge and VAT).
-Some suppliers may charge less or more than this figure. *Selecting the newer, high-efficiency pumps on the market can significantly reduce the running costs shown, though these pumps may be more expensive to purchase initially, and may not always have the “oomph” of more power-hungry models.
-The latest types of larger UV unit also reduce power usage. © www.watergardensolutions.co.uk
+This is based on running the pump 24 hours per day, at a typical energy price of 17.3 pence per unit (including standing charge and VAT - UK gov stats Dec18).
+Some suppliers may charge less or more than this figure. *The three pump examples shown @20,000 lph really show the importance of choosing the right pump for the job.
+The newer, high-efficiency pumps on the market can significantly reduce running costs, though these pumps may be more expensive to purchase initially, and may not always have the “oomph” of more power-hungry models.
+The more hi-tech UV units also reduce power usage by automatically turning off when not needed. ©

 Solar-panel powered pumps are currently only capable of driving the smallest fountain/trickler pumps and cannot always run reliably throughout a 24 hour period, even with battery storage.

 Metered water accounts have a charge for the water supplied, and there is usually a related additional charge assuming that your home’s waste water enters the sewerage system.
-In the Severn Trent area these combined charges equate to around £2.34 for every cubic metre (220 gallons / 1000 litres) of water supplied to domestic properties.
-(Slightly less (£2.08) in the Thames Water region).
-Prices are an estimate only, based on 2017/18 rates, and exclude the standing charges and charges for surface water drainage.
+In the Severn Trent area these combined charges equate to around £2.49 for every cubic metre (220 gallons / 1000 litres) of water supplied to domestic properties.
+(Slightly less (£2.12) in the Thames Water region).
+Prices are an estimate only, based on 2019 rates, and exclude the standing charges and additional charges for surface water drainage.